 One of the CSS properties people like to use nowadays is the CSS text-shadow property.
-The text-shadow property represents a comma separated list of shadow effects to be applied to the text of the element.
+The text-shadow property represents a comma-separated list of shadow effects to be applied to the text of the element.

 The times when you had to use the CSS image replacement technique for a simple text shadow effect are gone.

-The cool thing about these values is that depending how you combine these value you can achieve great shadow effects like letterpress or outlines.
+The cool thing about these values is that depending on how you combine these value you can achieve great shadow effects like letterpress or outlines.

 For the following CSS code:

 here is what you achieve:

 Thanks for reading, I hope you like this effect as much as I do.
 It’s simple, easy to add and there are no problems with browsers that does not support CSS3.